rosenkolev/result-fluent/README.CORE.md

 ## Creating a Result

-A Result can store Data, Messages and Status code.
+A Result can store Data, Messages, and a Status code.

 _Create a result which indicates success_